10 Best Things to Do at the Vatican

 6. Discover the Vatican Museums in depth, on a guided tour or on your own

 The Vatican Museums are divided into several areas or museums and, although you can spend as many hours inside as you want, if you do not want to return from your trip to Rome with a thorn in your side, in my opinion you should not miss the well-known Sistine Chapel, the sculptures of the Pio Clementino Museum and the rooms of Raphael.
-You can visit them on your own or with a guided tour of the Vatican Museums...
+You can tour them on your own or with a guided tour of the Vatican Museums....

 The sculptures of the Pio Clementino Museum

-Dedicated to classical sculpture, this museum contains works such as the statue of 'Laocoon and his sons' (one of my favorites for the expressiveness it reflects) or the Apollo of the Belvedere, which embodies the ideals of classical beauty.
+Dedicated to classical sculpture, this museum contains works such as the statue of 'Laocoön and his sons' (one of my favorites for the expressiveness it reflects) or the Apollo of the Belvedere, which embodies the ideals of classical beauty.

 The paintings of the Pinacoteca

-Your Art History teachers would never allow you to skip a collection of a total of 460 paintings that includes masterpieces by the greatest artists of Italian painting such as Da Vinci, Titian, Caravaggio or Raphael.
+Your Art History teachers would never allow you to skip a collection of a total of 460 paintings that includes masterpieces of the greatest artists of Italian painting such as Da Vinci, Titian, Caravaggio or Raphael.